Voting in Relation to Shareholder Issues

 Voting Decisions in the Past Financial Year

-For details of how the Trustee excercised its voting rights in the period 1 June to 30 September 2017, please click here.
+For details of how the Trustee exercised its voting rights in the period 1 July to 30 September 2018, click here

-For details of how the Trustee exercised its voting rights in the period 1 April 2017 to 30 June 2017, please click here.
+For details of how the Trustee exercised its voting rights in the period 1 April to 30 June 2018, click here.

-For details of how the Trustee exercised its voting rights in the period 1 October 2016 to 31 December 2016, please click here.
+For details of how the Trustee exercised its voting rights in the period 1 October to 31 December 2017, click here.